Apply to be an IOP Resident Fellow

 Application Process Timeline

 Fellows and Study Groups at the Institute of Politics was founded in 1966 as one of the IOP’s oldest programs.
 Each semester, we are honored to welcome six Resident Fellows to campus, each a leading practitioner in their field of politics and public service.
 Our Fellows spend the semester leading “study groups,” discussion-style weekly seminars that are not for credit, and interacting with Harvard’s community in a variety of other ways.
-For more details on the Fellows and Study Groups program, please review this brochure, which details the components of the Fellowship, logistical details, and more.
+For more details on the Fellows and Study Groups program, please review these FAQs, which detail the components of the Fellowship, logistical details, and more.
 For more information on the study group component of the Fellowship, please review this guide.

 Many extraordinary individuals have contributed to our Fellows program, and we are honored that you are considering applying.
 We are confident that our program offers an unparalleled opportunity to join Harvard’s esteemed community, connect and engage with some of the brightest and most inspiring young people in the country, and form relationships with other leading political practitioners who serve as fellow Fellows.
 Our Fellows are selected through a rigorous and competitive application process that emphasizes genuine passion for mentoring students, an innovative concept for a study group to be conducted over the course of one semester, and commitment to being fully present on Harvard’s campus for roughly ten weeks.